 Dr. Amanda Baric (Australia)

-Dr Amanda Baric (MB BS 1991, FANZCA 2001) is a visiting anaesthetist at The Northern Hospital in Australia and a senior clinical lecturer at the University of Melbourne.
-She has an interest in medical education and in the development of anaesthesia training in LMIC.
-Her clinical work is a broad mix of anaesthesia, acute pain and perioperative medicine.
-Her educational experience includes involvement in the Essential Pain Management program, international work with the Australian Society of Anaesthetists and simulation teaching.
+Dr Amanda Baric (MB BS 1991, FANZCA 2001) is a visiting anaesthetist at The Northern Hospital in Melbourne and senior clinical lecturer at the University of Melbourne.
+She has been involved in anaesthesia education development in Mongolia and Myanmar.
+Her professional interests include perioperative medicine, pain and obstetric anaesthesia.

 Dr. Muralidhar Joshi (India)